-Certification (1) or Certification (2) Select th e appropriate responses in the appl icable Cei rtification: Certification (1): Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) dev 41C.F.R. §60-2 and/or 60-4; eloped ar nd filed an Affirmative Action Program pursuant to (b) (HAVE / HAVE NOT) participated in a previous contract or subcontract subject to the equal opportunity clause; OR he Equal Joint Reporting Committee, the Director of Office of Employment Opportunity Commission, all reports due Certification (2): / DO NOT CLAIM) exemption fr om the su than fifty we Prime Contractor submitting this Proposal, (CLAIM bmission of the Standard Form 100 (EEO-1) due to the (50) employees under C.F.R. §60-1.7, or qualifies for .
-RTIFY that the above Certification ed with this project. on will be e made part of any Subcontract Agreement, or other Executed on Signed: Title: (Officer/PROPOSER) Compan y:
+Certification (1) or Certification (2) Select th ne appropriate responses in the appli cable Cei rtification: Certification (1): Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) developed and filed an Affirmative Action Program pursuant to 41C.F.R. §60-2 and/or 60-4; (b) (HAVE / HAVE NOT) participated in a previous contract or subcontract subject to the equal opportunity clause; OR e Equal Joint Reporting Committee, the Director of Office of Employment Opportunity Commission, all reports due Certification (2): Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal, (CLA / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO-1) due to fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies an exempted status under 41 C.F.R. §60-1.5.
+RTIFY that the above Certification ed with this project. n will be e made part of any Subcontract Agreement, or other Executed on Signed: Title: (Officer/PROPOSER) y: Address ;